Motivic multiplicativity of complete intersections

-(iii) Let $Y$ be a smooth connected projective variety with trivial Chow groups and $X\subseteq Y$ be any smooth connected ample subvariety of dimension $n$.
-Then $\mathfrak{d}_m(X)\leq mn$ for any integer $m\geq 2$. \end{theorem}
+\item[(iii)] Let $Y$ be a smooth connected projective variety with trivial Chow groups, and let $X\subseteq Y$ be a smooth connected ample subvariety of dimension $n$.
+Then one has $\mathfrak{d}_m(X)\leq mn$ for every integer $m\geq 2$. \end{enumerate} \end{theorem}

-Subsequently, for Fano and Calabi-Yau complete intersections in certain varieties with trivial Chow groups, we explore how their geometry impose restrictions on their motivic 2-fold multiplicativity defect.
-Among other things, we will provide a criterion to detect motivic $0$-multiplicativity for Fano and Calabi-Yau hypersurfaces in certain varieties with trivial Chow groups.
-As an sample, we will show the following theorem, which conforms Voisin's Conjecture 3.5 in \cite{Voi12} for the case of Calabi-Yau hypersurfaces. \begin{theorem} Any Fano or Calabi-Yau hypersurface in a smooth weighted projective space admits motivic $0$-multiplicativity. \end{theorem} Previously, Voisin \cite{Voi15} proved a decomposition property of the third small diagonal class for Calabi-Yau hypersurfaces by a very different method and leaves a conjecture.
-The case of cubic hypersurfaces was shown simultaneously in \cite{D21} and \cite{FLV21} using distinct strategies.
-From another aspect, Fano and Calabi-Yau hypersurfaces are interesting, because most of them are not expected to have abelian Grothendieck motives.
+We next investigate how the geometry of Fano and Calabi--Yau complete intersections in certain varieties with trivial Chow groups constrains their motivic $2$-fold multiplicativity defects.
+Among other results, we provide a criterion for detecting motivic $0$-multiplicativity for Fano and Calabi--Yau hypersurfaces in such varieties.
+As a first illustration, we prove the following theorem, which confirms Voisin's Conjecture 3.5 in \cite{Voi12} for Calabi--Yau hypersurfaces. \begin{theorem} Any smooth Fano or Calabi--Yau hypersurface in a smooth weighted projective space admits motivic $0$-multiplicativity. \end{theorem}

+Previously, Voisin \cite{Voi15} established a decomposition property for the third small diagonal class of Calabi--Yau hypersurfaces by a very different method and left a related conjecture open.
+The case of cubic hypersurfaces was established independently in \cite{D21} and \cite{FLV21}, using distinct approaches.
+From a motivic perspective, Fano and Calabi--Yau hypersurfaces are also particularly interesting, because most of them are not expected to have abelian Chow motives.
-For Fano and Calabi-Yau complete intersections, we can determine explicitly their motivic 2-fold multiplicativity defect. \begin{theorem} Let $Y:=\mathbb{P}_w^{N}$ be any smooth weighted projective space of dimension $N=n+e$ with $e\geq 1$ and $X\subseteq Y$ be a smooth Fano or Calabi-Yau complete intersection of dimension $n$.

-(i) There is an equality of cycle classes:
+For Fano and Calabi--Yau complete intersections, we explicitly determine the motivic $2$-fold multiplicativity defect of a naturally constructed self-dual CK decomposition.

+\begin{theorem} Let $Y:=\mathbb{P}_w^{N}$ be a smooth weighted projective space of dimension $N=n+e$, where $e\geq 1$, and let $X\subseteq Y$ be a smooth Fano or Calabi-Yau complete intersection of dimension $n$. \begin{enumerate} \item[(i)] There is an equality of cycle classes: